European Economic and Social Committee: Critiques

 In a report reviewing 50 years of the EESC, C.S.
 Dimitrioulas cited Jacques Delors as saying that EESC contributions from 1958 to 2008 on civil and social matters were "remarkable".
 Dimitrioulas commented: "Thanks to its membership and unique role in the EU’s institutional framework, the Committee will in future have special responsibility for making a reality of participatory democracy and for working towards the development of structured dialogue between organised civil society and Union institutions."

-In 2012, the European Foundation stated that the EESC had undoubtedly performed good works in its time, but it had outlived its usefulness and should be dismantled.
-The modern EU is replete with advisors: Commissioners have their DGs, MEPs have their own researchers, and the ad hoc national ministers attending the Council of Ministers have both their own advisors and the services of COREPER.
-The vice president of the European Conservatives and Reformists group in the European Parliament, Derk Jan Eppink, also stated in 2012, "Over the last eight years, the budgets of the EESC and CoR will have increased by some 50 percent, reaching €130 million and €86.5 million, respectively.
-There are around 50 officials at each committee with a minimum salary of €123,890, and six officials at each committee earning over €180,000".
-He stated that there is no information on whether or how the COR and the EESC opinions had influenced legislation and that neither committee had been successful in fulfilling its mandate to "engage participation" from citizens.

-The EESC has fought such criticism with arguments of its own.
-Staffan Nilsson (then EESC president) said "It's very strange that Liberals, who also ask for transparency and for the development of society, would try to discuss the idea of cancelling the only body that is for people who are not politicians."

-Far from being sidelined as critics hoped, the EESC was reinvigorated by the Lisbon Treaty, which has confirmed the EESC's role and influence.
+The Lisbon Treaty has confirmed the EESC's role and influence.
 According to proponents of the EESC: "Indeed, significant prospects for the development of participatory democracy are opened through Article 11 of the new Treaty on the European Union, which lays the foundations for the future establishment of a genuine structured civil dialogue at European level alongside the political dialogue between the EU and its Member States and the social dialogue with the social partners, thereby ensuring sustainable participation of organised civil society in the European political process.
 In this context, the EESC has a particular responsibility in bringing participatory democracy to life.
 In view of its membership and role, as laid down in the Treaties, and in partnership with the other institutions, the Committee's purpose is to be even more in the future the means of developing participatory democracy and civil dialogue at Union level."